User Agreement for PayPal Service

 A "Cross Border Payment" occurs when the sender and receiver execute a payment between PayPal Accounts which are not registered in the same country or region.

 5.2 Currency Conversion.
-If your transaction involves a currency conversion by PayPal, it will be converted at an exchange rate we set for the relevant currency exchange.
-This is the "Base Exchange Rate".
+Where a currency conversion is required, it will be completed at the transaction exchange rate we set for the relevant currency exchange.

-The “Currency Converter” tool can be accessed through your Account and used to see what exchange rates (with the Currency Conversion Fee already added) apply for certain currency exchanges at the time you use the tool.
+The “Currency Converter” tool can be accessed through your Account and used to see what transaction exchange rates apply for certain currency exchanges at the time you use the tool.

-Where your payment is funded by a Debit or Credit Card and involves a currency conversion, by entering into this Agreement you consent to and authorise PayPal to convert the currency in place of your Credit or Debit card issuer.
+Where your payment is funded by a Debit or Credit Card and involves a currency conversion by PayPal, by entering into this Agreement you consent to and authorise PayPal to convert the currency in place of your Credit or Debit card issuer.

 6.1 Restricted Activities.
 In connection with your use of our website, your Account, or the Services, or in the course of your interactions with PayPal, a User or a third party, you will not: